Polish stuffed cabbage rolls are the epitome of comfort food and considered a national dish.

 - When leaves are cool enough to handle, use a paring knife to cut away the thick center stem from each leaf, without cutting all the way through.

-- Sauté the chopped onion in butter in a large frying pan until tender, and let it cool.
+- Sauté the chopped onion in butter in a large skillet until tender, and let it cool.

 - Mix cooled onions with beef, pork, rice, garlic, salt and black pepper until well combined.
 Don't overmix or the meat will become tough.